James Outman Preview, Player Props: Dodgers vs. Brewers

 - The Brewers pitching staff is 16th in the league with a collective 8.7 strikeouts per nine innings.

-- The Brewers have a 4.02 team ERA that ranks 12th across all MLB pitching staffs.
+- The Brewers have the 12th-ranked team ERA across all league pitching staffs (4.04).

+- Brewers pitchers combine to give up 152 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

+- Burnes (9-6 with a 3.60 ERA and 146 strikeouts in 145 2/3 innings pitched) goes for his 10th victory when he makes the start for the Brewers, his 25th of the season.

 © 2023 Data Skrive.
 All rights reserved.